edisonw/PennStation/README.md

  * Bundle parceling is enforced cross process boundaries.

 And during this entire process....write only the [implementation code for the action] and the [event listeners].

+It turns out, it does a great job scaling apps as it uses a Fully Decopuled MVC model so it's great when all the components are agnostic of what the other two components are but only cared about the tasks given to them.

 # Usages